 Those who were treated with the new approach “remained in treatment longer, and experienced greater improvement in their symptoms, interpersonal relationships, quality of life, and involvement in work and school,” compared to those given routine treatment.

 So just what is routine care in the United States?
 Part of the challenge is that it varies enormously, said Kane.

-“Some clinics may be doing a terrific job, other clinics maybe less so,” he told AFP.
+“Some clinics may be doing a terrific job, other clinics in dubai maybe less so,” he told AFP.